-I found that whole cloves of garlic did not soften enough in the 30 minutes it took to roast the tomatoes and melt the feta.
+I found whole cloves of garlic did not soften enough in the 30 minutes it took to roast the tomatoes and melt the feta.
 Slice them thinly, or chop or mince the cloves before adding to the tomatoes so they'll be soft enough to stir into the sauce.

 It's best to slightly undercook the pasta as it will continue to cook in the warm feta-tomato sauce.
 Cook it to a point just before the al dente stage.
 Some brands of gluten-free pasta tend to fall apart when overcooked, so keep this in mind.

 Save some pasta water to thicken the sauce

 Save half a cup or so of the pasta water to pull the sauce together as you add the pasta.
 The starch in the pasta water not only adds flavour but it helps to thicken the sauce.

 The original TikTok feta tomato pasta bake used more pasta, fewer tomatoes, and a sprinkling of basil.
 I wanted to make this "elevated mac 'n' cheese" a healthier meal by adding extra veggies.
 I chose spinach and mushrooms and served this pasta dish with a side salad, as well.

 I've also made this recipe with artichokes packed in water, but they didn't really add anything interesting.
 It might be good with marinated artichoke hearts, however.